migmolrod/browser-dashboard-pwa/docs/docs/requirements/user-stories/dashboard-management.md

 @dashboard
 #noinspection CucumberUndefinedStep
 Feature: Dashboard deletion
-  In order to better manage my profiles
+  In order to keep a clean workspace
   As a user
-  I want to remove my dashboards
+  I want to remove dashboards I no longer use

   Scenario: Delete dashboard (happy path — multiple profiles)
     Given a user has two profiles with associated dashboards: "Default" and "Work"